-How long does a cesarean section take?
-What is a cesarean section and how is this operation carried out in stages?
-Is natural childbirth possible after cesarean
+How long does a caesarean section last?
+What is a caesarean section and how is this operation carried out in stages?
+Is natural childbirth possible after cesarean?

-All pregnant women experience fear of childbirth.
-It’s even worse if childbirth doesn’t take place. naturally, but by cesarean section.
-But so that it is not so scary, let's figure out why a cesarean section is performed, how long the operation is usually performed, how long it takes, and consider the entire course of the operation.
+All pregnant women experience fear before childbirth.
+And it’s even worse if childbirth doesn’t take place. naturally, but by caesarean section.
+But to make it not so scary, let's figure out why a caesarean section is performed, at what time the operation is usually performed, how long it takes and consider the entire course of the operation.

-While monitoring the pregnancy, the doctor gives advice on how the childbirth should proceed.
-If a woman's pregnancy is proceeding normally, then most likely the birth will take place naturally.
-If there are any abnormalities during pregnancy or during the delivery itself, then doctors may decide to carry out childbirth using a caesarean section.
+During pregnancy monitoring, the doctor makes a recommendation on how the birth should proceed.
+If a woman’s pregnancy is progressing normally, then most likely the birth will take place naturally.
+If there are any abnormalities during pregnancy or during the birth itself, then doctors may decide to perform the birth by cesarean section.

 • prescribed during pregnancy.
-In this case, the woman in labor prepares for the operation in advance, goes through everything necessary examinations and at a predetermined period of pregnancy goes to the pathology department.
-The most common indications for a planned cesarean section are:
+In this case, the woman in labor prepares for the operation in advance, goes through everything necessary examinations and at a predetermined stage of pregnancy is admitted to the pathology department.
+The most common indications for elective caesarean section are:

 • premature placental abruption;